FinchMoscow/AnimatedBar/README.md

 Minimum supported API level (`minSdkVersion`): 15.

-This library is released in Maven Central, so just add the following dependency in your `build.gradle` file:
+This library is released in JCenter, so just add the following dependency in your `build.gradle` file:

 ```groovy
 dependencies {